top of page

 Rachel Ratliff

 Rachel Ratliff, MS, PPC, NCC, received her master’s degree from the University of Wyoming in Community Mental Health Counseling and is currently a doctoral student in the Counselor Education and Supervision program at the University of Wyoming.
 Rachel spent over a decade in education before returning to school to become a counselor.
 She currently works on the Behavioral Health Services unit at Ivinson Memorial and as a Mental Health Examiner for Albany County.
 Rachel is licensed as a Provisional Professional Counselor in the state of Wyoming.
+She is a past President of the WCA.

 6c127263-da8c-441e-8a38-3b93222ee733.jpg